SiHeGit/remote_order_print_system/README.md

 # ROPS (Remote Order Print System)

 ## About
 ROPS is a web-based application that allows you to manage orders in a restaurant or at an event.
 The order can be recorded, processed and sent to the kitchen by a front end on the Smartphone of the waiter.
-After sending the order, the order is automatically printed out on a thermal POS printer.
+After sending the order, it is automatically printed out on a thermal POS printer.

 ## Hardware Setup
 - Raspberry Pi (tested with Raspbian GNU/Linux 9 (stretch))